New London, Ohio

 New London is a village in Huron County, Ohio, United States.
-The population was 2,461 at the 2010 census.
+The population was 2,416 at the 2020 census.

-The village motto, "The Right Place at the Right Time", was chosen in the late twentieth century by former Mayor Dorothy Sholes.

-New London has been designated Tree City USA by the Arbor Day Foundation.

 History

 The first permanent settlement at New London was made in 1816.
-Previously known as Ferretville in the early 19th century, the village was named after New London, Connecticut, the native home of a share of the early settlers.
+The village was named after New London, Connecticut, the native home of a share of the early settlers.
 New London was incorporated in 1853.
+In the early 20th century, New London (popularly known as "Ferretville") was the center of the American ferret industry, with the surrounding region raising around 20,000 ferrets annually.

 Geography

 The village has a total area of 2.54 sqmi, of which 2.21 sqmi is land and 0.33 sqmi is water.
 New London is bound to the north, west, and east by New London Township, and to the south by Ruggles Township in Ashland County.
 The village is located 24 mi south of Lake Erie.

 Cultural geography

 New London's economy is closely tied to agriculture and manufacturing.
 Although well within the Great Lakes region (a sub region of the Midwest) and arguably located at the center of the Rust Belt, significant influences from New England and the South have contributed to New London's cultural identity.
 The village was founded by settlers from Connecticut (and to a lesser extent other parts of the Northeast) along with neighboring communities in the Firelands in the early nineteenth century.
 The village's New England heritage is most evident in its architecture, the names of local families, and the presence of a village green (a common characteristic of many cities and towns in Northern Ohio).

 In the mid twentieth century, at the climax of the manufacturing boom in the Great Lakes region, New London welcomed an influx of new residents from the Appalachian South - primarily Eastern Kentucky - to work in fields and factories locally and in nearby metropolitan Cleveland.
 Today, the influence of these Southerners is most evident in the hospitality and kindness of New London's residents, and the close-knit community that has grown up in the midst of such diversity.